RichaChimnani/Richa/README.md

 # Hi 👋 I'm Richa

-A Data Detective with a penchant for crunching numbers and believes data talks.
+A Data Detective with a penchant for crunching numbers and transforming data into strategic decisions..

 🔭 Learn Python Libraries: pandas, numpy, matplotlib, seaborn, plotly, cufflinks, BeautifulSoup, DateTime. from: My Python Libraries Tutorials